 The CIR group reported consolidated revenues that at 2.8 billion were 6.7% higher than those of 2016 and a gross operating margin that was 12.2% higher at 290.4 million.
 The net result was a loss of 5.9 million, caused by the extraordinary tax charge incurred by GEDI to settle a tax dispute pending in the Court of Cassation since 1991.
 Excluding this charge, the net result would have been a positive 59.6 million, a distinct improvement on the figure for 2016 ( 33.8 million).
 The contribution of the three industrial subsidiaries in the media, automotive and healthcare sectors was also higher, evidence of the effectiveness of CIRs strategy of concentrating on its main investments and strengthening its coordination and control activity.
 The parent company of the group reported a loss of 49 million.

-The results obtained enabled the company for the second year running to distribute of a dividend, equal to € 0.038 per share.
-In our view this is the just reward for shareholders after a satisfactory year but it is also a sign of confidence in the future prospects of the group.
+The results achieved enabled the company for the third year running to distribute a dividend of 0.038 per share, unchanged from last year.
+This is, in our opinion, a just reward for Shareholders after a satisfactory year but is also a sign of confidence in the future prospects of the group.